 1963: 16-year-old Lesley Gore recorded her debut hit single “It’s My Party” at Bell Sound Studios in Manhattan.
 First recorded by The Chiffons in 1962 and Helen Shapiro in 1963, it was Gore’s version that eventually reached #1 in the following Summer (June 1).
 Gore later recalled that the song was one of roughly two hundred demos brought to her home by producer Quincy Jones, and out of the bunch, it was the only one the two found agreeable.
 The evening after Gore had finished her recording, Jones happened to meet producer Phil Spector at a Carnegie Hall concert, and learned that Spector had also intended to have the song recorded by The Crystals.
 Jones skipped the concert and spent the rest of the night pressing one hundred copies of the record to send out to radio programmers across the US.
 By the next weekend, Gore began hearing her record on the air.
 The official release came out later that month and rose to #1 a month later.
 Written by freelance songwriter Seymour Gottlieb, the song was based on actual events related to Gottlieb’s daughter’s 16th birthday party, before which she cried over the prospect of her grandparents being invited.

-1967: The Beatles posed with a photographic collage and wax figures from Madame Tussaud’s famous wax museum for the cover artwork of their Sgt.
+1967: The Beatles posed with a photographic collage and wax figures from Madame Tussaud’s wax museum for the cover artwork of their Sgt.
 Pepper’s Lonely Hearts Club Band album at photographer Michael Cooper’s Chelsea Manor Studio in London.
-The album’s cover had been designed by pop artist Peter Blake and his wife Jann Haworth, starting with Paul McCartney’s original idea of pictures of famous people surrounding the band, with additional suggestions of what figures to include from John Lennon, George Harrison, and Ringo Starr.
+The album’s cover was designed by pop artist Peter Blake and his wife Jann Haworth, who started with Paul McCartney’s original idea of pictures of famous people surrounding the band and additional suggestions of what figures to include from John Lennon, George Harrison, and Ringo Starr.

 1967: Cindy Birdsong, formerly of Patti Labelle’s Bluebelles, was asked to fill in for Florence Ballard of The Supremes after Ballard missed a number of shows in New Orleans, Los Angeles, and Montreal.
 Birdsong became a permanent member a few months later.

-1968: “Tighten Up,” the debut single by Houston R&B vocal group Archie Bell & the Drells, entered the Billboard Hot 100, on its way to #1 seven weeks later.
+1968: “Tighten Up,” the debut single by Houston R&B vocal group Archie Bell & the Drells, entered the Billboard Hot 100 on its way to reaching #1 seven weeks later.

 1968: The Yardbirds, with Jimmy Page on guitar, were recorded live at the Anderson Theatre in New York City during their last American tour.
 The plan was to release the show as a live album but dissatisfied with the recording, the group objected to its release.
 Three years later, after Page had become famous as a member of Led Zeppelin, Epic Records released the Anderson Theatre recording as Live Yardbirds: Featuring Jimmy Page.
 Page took legal action against Epic, halting further distribution.
 In 2017, Page discovered the concert tapes in his personal archive and remixed them and released them, along with contemporaneous demos, as the double album Yardbirds ‘68.